 Do I Need to Tune When Installing New Gears in a Mustang?

-To correct the speedometer and odometer reading on your Mustang after installing new gears, you will have a couple options.
+You have a couple of options as far as correcting your Mustang's speedometer and odometer reading.
 Depending on the year of your Mustang, the correction can be done by installing a speed calibrator, reprogramming with a chip or tuner, or installing the adjustment gear available through Ford racing.

-SpeedCal Device: A SpeedCal is an electronic device that allows you to adjust the signal that is being transmitted from your transmission to calibrate for gear changes.
-This works on Mustangs with both Computer Controlled Electronic Gauges and Non-Computer Controlled Electronic Gauges (1994-2004 Mustangs).
+A SpeedCal is an electronic device that allows you to adjust the signal that is being transmitted from your transmission to calibrate for gear changes.
+This works on Mustangs with both computer controlled electronic gauges and non-computer controlled electronic gauges (1994-2004 Mustangs).

 What Size Rear Differential Does my Mustang GT Have?